mat3rial/silver-guide-argent/en/faq.md

 For purposes of reporting, accounting, and tax audits, documentation is required to certify any non-monetary transaction recorded in the financial statements.

 Usually, the FMV of a good or service received is determined by the party making the donation, based on the sale price normally paid by their customers and partners.
-See **section 3.1** of the Silver Guide: “Evaluation of the exchange.”
+See <a href="{{site.baseurl}}/en/guide/3_1-evaluation-exchange/">section 3.1 of the Silver Guide: “Evaluation of the exchange.”</a>

 It is important to note that persons or organizations that offer donations of goods or services do so to contribute to a project or cause.
 Demanding an invoice or contract may create additional work for the donor, and could even discourage the donation.